aredn/documentation/arednGettingStarted/node_admin.rst

 WAN Client Radio settings
 +++++++++++++++++++++++++

 This option configures the radio as a wifi WAN client to an available Internet gateway.
-This can be useful to provide Internet access for your node via wifi rather than requiring an Ethernet cable plugged into the node's WAN port.
+This can be useful for providing Internet access to your node via wifi rather than requiring an Ethernet cable plugged into the node's WAN port.
 Enabling a radio as a *WAN Client* will disable VLAN1 on your node, so Internet access will no longer be possible through the physical WAN port.

 .. image:: _images/admin-radio-3.png
  :alt: Admin Radio Settings 3